sumidhakp123/Instagram-Clone/README.md

 6. User ranking by postings higher to lower
 7. Total Posts by users.
 8. Total numbers of users who have posted at least one time.
-9.A brand wants to know which hashtags to use in a post.
+9. A brand wants to know which hashtags to use in a post.
 What are the top 5 most commonly used hashtags?
 10. We have a small problem with bots on our site...
 Find users who have liked every single photo on the site
 11. We also have a problem with celebrities Find users who have never commented on a photo
 12. Find the count of users who have never commented on photo.